whc-projects/flysystem-pdo-adapter/README.md

 At the beginning you have to create a table that will be used to store files.

-SQL table schema examples for MySQL, SQLite and PostgreSQL are presented below.
+SQL table schema examples for MySQL and SQLite are presented below.

 **MySQL**
 ```sql